DCYF's Mission, Function & History

 DCYF is a generator of policy initiatives for San Francisco.
 The Department provides staffing for the Mayor's Policy Council on Children, Youth and Families, which presents recommendations on issues impacting the retention of families in the city.
 Areas of interest include housing, education, cost of living, and transportation.

-DCYF convenes a variety of task forces and working groups that develop policy initiatives, such as the Afterschool for All Planning Council and the SFUSD/CBO Task Force.
+DCYF convenes a variety of task forces and working groups that develop policy initiatives, such as the Expanded Learning Collaborative and the SFUSD/CBO Task Force.

 Engaging and Informing the Public

 DCYF is the office of city government responsible for providing general information to the public about the availability of resources, services, and programs for children and youth.
 A variety of strategies facilitate this work, including the SFKids.org website, youth outreach workers throughout the community, a parent ambassador outreach program, and numerous guides to services.
 DCYF also coordinates a series of large, annual public events designed to raise awareness of San Francisco's abundant resources and attractions for children of all ages and their families.

 DCYF also creates opportunities to engage the public in conversation to ensure community input into program and policy decisions:

 - The Children's Fund Citizens Advisory Committee meets monthly in public forums

 - A team of youth evaluate DCYF programs and assess community needs